 Every flow table must support a table-miss flow entry to process table misses.
-The table-miss flow entry specifies how to process packets unmatched by other flow entries in the flow table (see 5.1.1), and may, for example, send packets to the controller, drop packets or direct packets to a subsequent table.
+The table-miss flow entry specifies how to process packets unmatched by other flow entries in the flow table (see 5.1), and may, for example, send packets to the controller, drop packets or direct packets to a subsequent table.

 The table-miss flow entry is identified by its match and its priority (see 5.2), it wildcards all match fields (all fields omitted) and has the lowest priority (0).
 The match of the table-miss flow entry may fall outside the normal range of matches supported by a flow table, for example an exact match table would not support wildcards for other flow entries but must support the table-miss flow entry wildcarding all fields.
-The table-miss flow entry may not have the same capability as regular flow entry (see 7.3.5.5).
+The table-miss flow entry may not have the same capability as regular flow entry (see 7.3.5.6).
 The table-miss flow entry must support at least sending packets to the controller using the CONTROLLER reserved port (see 4.5) and dropping packets using the Clear-Actions instruction (see 5.9).
 Implementations are encouraged to support directing packets to a subsequent table when possible for compatibility with earlier versions of this specification.

-The table-miss flow entry behaves in most ways like any other flow entry: it does not exist by default in a flow table, the controller may add it or remove it at any time (see 6.4), and it may expire (see 5.5).
+The table-miss flow entry behaves in most ways like any other flow entry: it does not exist by default in a flow table, the controller may add it or remove it at any time (see 6.4), it may expire (see 5.5), it may be evicted (see 6.4) and it may be read by the controller (see 7.3.5.2).
 The table-miss flow entry matches packets in the table as expected from its set of match fields and priority (see 5.3): it matches packets unmatched by other flow entries in the flow table.
 The table-miss flow entry instructions are applied to packets matching the table-miss flow entry (see 5.9).
 If the table-miss flow entry directly sends packets to the controller using the CONTROLLER reserved port (see 4.5), the packet-in reason must identify a table-miss (see 7.4.1).